 You can also estimate your business rates bill, including any small business rate relief we may apply.

-Business rates can be contacted using by email at email@example.com.
+Business rates can be contacted using our Contact Us Form.
 In this section, there is information on:

 - How to appeal against a rateable value